 - Special Education

-The HDC sponsors three clinical programs:
+The HDC sponsors four clinical programs:

 Interdisciplinary Assessment Clinic: Student clinicians from multiple areas provide comprehensive evaluations for children, adolescents, and young adults.

-Academic Intervention Clinic: Student clinicians provide school-aged children and adolescents with educational supports in the areas of math, reading, and written language.
+Academic Intervention Clinic: Student clinicians provide school-aged children and adolescents with educational support in the areas of math, reading, and written language.

 The HDC also sponsors research programs and provides consultation and professional development programming in the areas of academic assessment and intervention, behavioral health, and child and school psychology.
 The HDC is located on the first floor of the Human Sciences and Services building.